aptitudetechnology/Aventory/README.md

 php artisan ide-helper:models
 ```

-## Run seed commands for importing data
+## Run seed script for importing data

-In `.env` file, set up the configuration of MSSQL server from which data can be imported as shown below.
+In `.env` file, set up the configuration of MS SQL server from which data can be imported as shown below.

 ```
 DB_SQLSRV_HOST=host.docker.internal